resthub/resthub.org/tutorial/spring.rst

       Task affectTask(Long taskId, Long userId);

    - In ``affectTask`` implementation, validate parameters to ensure that both userId and taskId are not null and correspond to existing objects
-   - Tip: You will need to manipulate userRepository in TaskService ...
+   - Tip 1: You will need to manipulate userRepository in TaskService ...
    - Tip 2: You don't even have to call ``repository.save()`` due to Transactional behaviour of your service
    - Tip 3: Maybe you should consider to implement ``equals()`` and ``hashCode()`` methods for User & Task